yodakohl/nyumaya_audio_testdata/README.md

 # nyumaya_audio_testdata
-Dataset for tesing nyumaya audio recognition
+Mini Audio Dataset for tesing nyumaya audio recognition.
+This is used for doing sanity testing and spotting implementation errors.
+The full testing is done on a different dataset.